 Every now and then, a good habit forms from one single, solitary, seemingly insignificant moment.
-It comes in the form of a shock to your system—a paradigm shift of life-changing proportions originating from one blip on the otherwise smooth and uninterrupted trajectory of your life.
+It comes in the form of a shock to your system— paradigm shifts of life-changing proportions originating from one blip on the otherwise smooth and uninterrupted trajectory of your life.
 It is the flip of a switch.
 It is an incorporeal shift that takes Tom Brady from third-string irrelevancy to Super Bowl MVP, Julius Caesar from Roman general to Roman emperor, an obese person from McDonald’s drive-thru window to marathon finish line, or what keeps you from ever putting your finger on the stove top again.

 It can be a moment of boldness.
 It can be a moment of decisiveness.
 It can be a moment of embarrassment.
 It can be a moment of fear.
 For me, it was showing up to a meeting without a pencil.